-- Provide Safe and Sustainable Public Access This site aims to provide for safe access to outdoor recreation opportunities through the use of low-impact site interventions.
-The proposed project has the potential to accommodate multiple activities with facilities for boaters, anglers, and members of the general public desiring contact access to the water. - 2.
+- 1. Provide Safe and Sustainable Public Access This site aims to provide for safe access to outdoor recreation opportunities through the use of low-impact site interventions.
+The proposed project has the potential to accommodate multiple activities with facilities for boaters, anglers, and members of the general public desiring access to the water. - 2.
 Protect, Enhance, and Restore Natural Systems This project would provide public access while also enhancing ecological function.
-The site is dominated by a cleared area that has significant restoration potential.
-The parking area would be separated from the riverbank allowing for extensive riparian restoration of native vegetation including conifers. - 3.
-Increase Connections and Partnerships This project provides opportunities for increased connections and partnerships between the Washington Department of Natural Resources, the Whatcom Land Trust, the Nooksack Tribe, and all river users.
+The site is directly adjacent to the Whatcom Land Trust's 110-acre Maple Creek Reach conservation site.
+The parking area would be separated from the riverbank allowing for extensive riparian restoration of native vegetation including conifers.
+The public will be able to access the river without degrading sensitive habitat. - 3.
+Increase Connections and Partnerships This project provides opportunities for increased connections and partnerships between the Washington Department of Natural Resources, the Whatcom Land Trust, the Nooksack Indian Tribe, and all river users.
 The benefits include shared access, opportunities, and amenities.

 Many of our organizations have supported sustainable recreation opportunities on Washington's public lands including the Mt.
-Baker Snoqualmie National Forest and within our state park system.
-According to the Outdoor Industry Association, each year in Washington, outdoor recreation generates \$26.2 billion in consumer spending and 200,000 direct jobs.
-The steady flow of visitors is critical to the economies of local communities like Glacier and other rural communities.
+Baker-Snoqualmie National Forest and within our state park system.
+According to the Outdoor Industry Association, each year in Washington, outdoor recreation generates \$26.5 billion in consumer spending and 264,000 direct jobs.
+The steady flow of visitors is critical to the economies of local communities like Maple Falls and other rural communities.
 Visitors stop to spend money on meals; buy groceries; purchase gear; sign up for paddling, horseback riding, backpacking, mountain biking, or other recreational trips; and stay overnight at hotels and vacation rentals in towns that are the gateways to our public lands.